Thanksgiving food safety tips and what temperature to cook a turkey

 - Do not bathe your bird.
 Rinsing or washing your turkey prior to baking increases the chances of passing new bacteria to the turkey.

-- Scrub hands with soap under warm water for 20 seconds.
+- Wash hands well.
+Scrub hands with soap under warm water for 20 seconds.
 Do the same after handling food, especially raw meat or poultry, to avoid cross-contamination.

-- If you're a fan of using a hand towel to dry your hands, have multiple on hand or consider using paper towels for this event.
+- Drying your hands.
+If you're a fan of using a hand towel to dry your hands, have multiple on hand or consider using paper towels for this event.

-- Clean counters, cutting boards, dishes and silverware with hot water and soap before and after preparing each food item.
+- Preparing your workplace.
+Clean counters, cutting boards, dishes and silverware with hot water and soap before and after preparing each food item.

-- Use separate utensils for the turkey to minimize cross-contamination.
+- Prevent cross-contamination.
+Use separate utensils for the turkey.

-- Wash fruits and vegetables to remove surface dirt, but do not rinse raw meat or poultry — this makes it more likely for bacteria to spread.
+- Do not rinse raw meat.
+Wash fruits and vegetables to remove surface dirt, but do not rinse raw meat or poultry — this makes it more likely for bacteria to spread.

 Heat foods to proper temperature

 The cooking temperature for your turkey will vary based on the recipe you're following.
-However, if you don't have a favorite go-to recipe, 325° F is a good cooking temperature for an evenly baked bird.
-Keep in mind that cooking time will be determined by the weight of the turkey and if it's stuffed or unstuffed.
+However, if you don't have a favorite go-to recipe, 325 degrees Fahrenheit is a good temperature to cook a turkey.
+Keep in mind that turkey cooking times and temperatures will be determined by the weight of the turkey and if it's stuffed or unstuffed.
 Here are a couple other things to consider when cooking your turkey:

 - Color is never a reliable indicator of safely cooked food.
-Use a food thermometer to make sure meat, poultry and fish are cooked to a safe internal temperature — typically 165° F.
+Use a food thermometer to make sure meat, poultry and fish are cooked to a safe internal temperature — typically 165 degrees Fahrenheit.

 - Test the internal temperature in at least three areas: the thigh, the wing and the thickest part of the breast.
-If you're stuffing your turkey, make sure the center of the stuffing has also reached 165° F.
+If you're stuffing your turkey, make sure the center of the stuffing has also reached 165 degrees Fahrenheit.

 - Frying your turkey?
 Follow our turkey fryer safety tips.